Lisa Eldridge Foundation Shade 10 targets a notoriously difficult demographic: light-to-medium skin with genuinely neutral undertones.

 If you've been considering both, they're genuinely different products rather than variations on the same thing.
 I have both the foundation and the skin tint, and enjoy wearing them for different purposes.

-I've reviewed the Lisa Eldridge Seamless Skin Tint separately, but here's the short version: the Foundation offers medium, buildable coverage with a natural satin finish across 40 shades, while the Skin Tint is sheer to light with a luminous, skin-like finish across 18 shades.
+I've reviewed the Lisa Eldridge Seamless Skin Tint separately, but here's the short version: the Foundation offers medium, buildable coverage with a natural satin finish across 40 shades, while the Skin Tint is sheer-to-light, with a luminous, skin-like finish across 20 shades.

 Wear Test: Combination Skin

-Applied over moisturizer, it sits evenly across both the drier and oilier parts of my face without separating or going patchy by midday.
+Applied over moisturizer, the foundation sits evenly across both the drier and oilier parts of my face without separating or going patchy by midday.
 Coverage evens out skin tone without looking heavy, and it does build if you want more on specific areas.

 For a medium-coverage foundation, the end result is beautiful and skin-like; it doesn't look like you're wearing something "on top" of your skin, it melts right in.